drupalglacier/glacier_landing_page/README.md

 # Landing page
 This feature uses content blocks (glacier_content_blocks) to make it possible to build easy customizable landing pages.
-It includes a „Product“ content type plus a view with „all“ grid and „admin“ display.
+It includes a "Landing Page" content type and a view with „all“ and „admin“ display.

 ## About
 Github: https://github.com/drupalglacier/glacier_landing_page